SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: Introduction

 \section{Introduction}

 Current state-of-the-art Large Language Models (LLMs) have demonstrated extraordinary capabilities in various language tasks and have shown early signs of artificial general intelligence~\citep{achiam2023gpt, anil2023palm, team2023gemini, touvron2023llama, touvron2023llama2}.
-As the top-performing LLMs often have more than a hundred billion parameters, there is an increasing demand for serving such huge models efficiently.
+As the top-performing LLMs often have hundreds of billions of parameters and extremely long context windows, there is an increasing demand for serving such huge models efficiently.

 To decrease the inference latency, motivated by speculative execution techniques in processors, speculative decoding~\citep{chen2023accelerating, pmlr-v202-leviathan23a} incorporates a \textbf{draft model}, which is smaller and faster, as the speculator for the \textbf{target model}, which is the large language model we want to accelerate.
 Given the current prefix, the draft model first auto-regressively generates $K$ tokens, taking substantially less time than it would take the target model.
 The target model computes their log probabilities \textit{in parallel} and then sequentially determines whether each token is accepted or not.
 Following the first rejected token (if any), the algorithm discards the remaining tokens and corrects the rejected token with a fresh sample from a modified distribution.
 If all tokens are accepted, a new token is sampled from the next-token probability given by the target model and appended to the sequence of accepted tokens, and then the process moves forward.
 Such draft-verify-correct loops continue until the desired output is fully generated.

 The speedup effect of speculative decoding depends on two crucial aspects: (1) how well the draft model aligns with the target model, and (2) how fast the draft model gets compared to the target model.
 The two aspects influence the choice of the hyperparameter $K$: the number of candidate tokens generated by the draft model in each loop.
 When the draft model aligns well and/or runs fast, we can choose a larger $K$, which potentially allows more tokens to be accepted in each loop.
 However, a larger $K$ also increases the chances of rejection so that more tokens get discarded.